sachapan/tech_notes/docs/git.md

 In older versions of git, the commands were git reset HEAD <file> and git reset HEAD respectively.
 This was changed in Git 1.8.2

+## Removing a file/directory from git without deleting it.
+A file/directory (e.g. tmp) has been added to .gitignore but still shows in `git status`

+`git rm -r --cached tmp`

 ## Dealing with a diverging branch and re-syncing

 fatal: The upstream branch of your current branch does not match